SteveJustin1963/DATING-MATIC-64-c-1983/README.md

 Certainly!
 I'll create a simple dating app using MINT code that can run on the TEC-1 computer and display answers on a serial terminal.
 This app will ask a series of questions to two users, compare their answers, and calculate a compatibility score.
 Here's the MINT code for the dating app:

+### logic
+- prompts the user to enter two names by reading in paper to a tape reader,
+- and then asks ten questions to determine compatibility.
+-
+- The COMPATIBILITY function asks each question and increments the compatibility score if the answers match.
+- The program then displays the compatibility score or the words "Perfect match!" on the six-segment display using port 3.

 ### date.md